-We have had a most successful 2016/17 with the budget fully allocated.
-Now in 2017/18 we are looking to approve new grants that will make a difference in people’s lives.
+We have had a challenging 2017/18 with total grants falling short of budget.
+This is in part about timing but mainly because two big projects we were working on have not come to fruition.
+Now in 2018/19 we are looking to approve new grants that will make a difference in people’s lives.

-We have been approached by a number of charities seeking grants to support their work.
+We have been approached by a number of charities seeking grants to support their work and the year has got off to a great start.
 Some exciting applications are well advanced and we hope to have positive outcomes shortly.
 We are always looking for imaginative projects that offer great value, tackle important needs and also meet our objectives.

 There are grant applications under consideration for this year but new projects are welcomed.
 Look at our criteria.
 “Matched funding” is a good way forward and will find favour with the trustees.
 We used this approach in our grants to Infosound.